 The Company is involved in various routine legal proceedings incident to the ordinary course of its business.
 The Company believes that the outcome of all pending legal proceedings in the aggregate is unlikely to have a material adverse effect on the business or consolidated financial condition of the Company.
 A purported class action lawsuit was filed on September 27, 2000, in the United States District Court for the Southern District of New York on behalf of Dan Gavish, Tricia Fontan and Walter Fontan individually and allegedly on behalf of all others similarly situated who purchased the securities of Revlon, Inc. and REV Holdings Inc. (a Delaware corporation and the predecessor of REV Holdings LLC, a Delaware limited liability company ("REV Holdings")) between October 2, 1998 and September 30, 1999 (the "Second Gavish Action").
 The complaint, amended by the plaintiffs in November 2001, alleged, among other things, that Revlon, Inc., certain of its present and former officers and directors and REV Holdings Inc. violated, among other things, Rule 10b-5 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 On September 29, 2004, the United States District Court for the Southern District of New York dismissed the Second Gavish Action, without prejudice.
-Revlon, Inc.'s counsel has subsequently received a second amended complaint.
-If this matter is pursued, Revlon, Inc. intends to defend it vigorously as the Company believes it is without merit.
+Revlon, Inc. intends to defend it vigorously as the Company believes it is without merit.
 In light of the settlement of the defendants' insurance claim for this matter and the other purported class actions filed in 1999 and settled in June 2003, which the Company recorded in the fourth quarter of 2002, the Company does not expect to incur any further expense in this matter.